 Most mental disorders do not have medications that will make it 'go away' or even take away most of the symptoms.
 Medication is only a piece of the puzzle.
 Research shows that taking medication prescribed by a doctor in addition to receiving therapy from a mental health professional is the most beneficial way to treat mental illness.
 Talking with a doctor, however, can be a great first step in the process.
 The key is making sure that you are open and honest right from the start so your doctor can find out everything they need to know about your symptoms.

 Many symptoms could come about as a result of other medical conditions, or they could be related to side effects from different medications you may be taking.
-The important thing is to talk with your doctor to find out more about your overall, physical health and go from there.
-If there is another reason for your symptoms, you'll find it much easier to treat that problem then to treat a mental health disorder in the first place.
-Starting out by going to a primary care physician to rule out anything physical going on is a good first step, but once you've done this seeking a mental health professional to further assess your mental health concerns is a good idea.
+The important thing is to talk with your doctor to find out more about your overall physical health and go from there.
+If there is another reason for your symptoms, you'll find it much easier to treat that problem than to treat a mental health disorder in the first place.
+Starting out by going to a primary care physician to rule out anything physical going on is a good first step; but once you've done this, seeking a mental health professional to further assess your mental health concerns is a good idea.

-The professional that you have needs to be someone that you're comfortable with, and that can be difficult when people only in your area limit you.
-So what do you do?
+Your mental healthprofessional needs to be someone that you're comfortable with, and that can be difficult when people only in your area limit you.
+So, what do you do?
 You sacrifice a little, and you simply accept someone that's around you even if you don't feel as comfortable as you would like.
 But that doesn't need to be the case at all.
 Instead, you can simply look at different ways to find a therapist of your own, and see the amazing benefits that are there from completely new sources.